codemeta/codemeta/using-codemeta.md

 Type: xsd:dateTime
 Subproperties: None

-DatePublished   The date the software was first made available  publicly by the publisher.
+The date the software was first made available  publicly by the publisher.

 ### dependency
 Context IRI: schema:requirements
 Type: Not assigned
 Subproperties: None

 The computer hardware and software required to run the software.

 ### description
 Context IRI: chema:description
 Type: xsd:string
 Subproperties: None

 A text representation conveying the purpose and scope of the software.

 ### docsCoverage
 Context IRI: codemeta:docsCoverage
 Type: xsd:string
 Subproperties: None

 An indication of the completeness of documentation that describes the installation, operation and intended usage of the software.
 This value is expressed as a percentage.DownloadCount   An integer value indicating the number of times that the software has been downloaded.

 ### downloadLink
 Context IRI: schema:downloadUrl
 Type: xsd:anyURI
 Subproperties:

 The URL to obtain the distribution of the software from.

 ### email
 Context IRI: schema:email
 Type: xsd:string
 Subproperties:

 The email address associated with the creator of the software.

 ### embargoDate
 Context IRI: codemeta:embargoDate
 Type: xsd:dataTime
 Subproperties: None

 A calendar date specifying the end of a restricted access period, i.e. the date that the software may be made publicly available.

 ### function
 Context IRI: codemeta:function
 Type: xsd:string
 Subproperties: None

 The role or objective associated with the software.

 ### funding
 Context IRI: codemeta:funding
 Type: xsd:string
 Subproperties: None

 Funding An institution, organization or other entity that has provided monetary resources needed to develop, test, distribute and support the software.

 ### inputs
 Context IRI: codemeta:inputs
 Type: xsd:string
 Subproperties: None

 Data, configuration or other types of objects used by the software.

 ### interactionMethod
 Context IRI: codemeta:interactionMethod
 Type: xsd:string
 Subproperties: None

 How a user or software system uses the software, for example:  Command-line, GUI, Excel..

 ### isAutomatedBuild
 Context IRI: codemeta:isAutomatedBuild
 Type: xsd:boolean
 Subproperties: None

 A logical value (true/false) indicating whether an update to the CodeRepository will trigger a new executable version of the software to be generated.

 ### isCitable
 Context IRI: codemeta:isCitable
 Type: xsd:boolean
 Subproperties: None

 A logical value (true/false) indicating whether an agent (SoftwareAuthor, SoftwareContributor, etc) can be included in a citation of the software.isMaintainer    A logical value (true/false) indicating whether an agent (SoftwareAuthor, SoftwareContributor, etc.) is the active maintainer of the software

 ### isMaintainer
 Context IRI: codemeta:isMaintainer
 Type: xsd:boolean
 Subproperties: None

 ### isRightsHolder
 Context IRI: codemeta:isRightsHolder
 Type: xsd:boolean
 Subproperties: None

 A logical value (true/false) indicating whether an agent Is the current agent the rights holder of the software

 ### issueTracker
 Context IRI: codemeta:issueTracker
 Type: xsd:anyURI
 Subproperties: None

 A URL for the issue tracking system used to report problems and request features, etc., for the software.

 ### license
 Context IRI: schema:license
 Type: xsd:string
 Subproperties: None

 License The name of the license agreement governing the use and redistribution of the software. e.g. “Apache 2”, “GPL”, “LGPL”

 ### name
 Context IRI: schema:name
 Type: xsd:string
 Subproperties: None

 The name of the institution, organization, individuals or other entities that created the software.

 ### objectType
 Context IRI: dc:type
 Type: xsd:string
 Subproperties: None

 The category of the resource (controlled list, such as software, paper, data, image…) that is associated with the software.

 ### outputs
 Context IRI: codemeta:outputs
 Type: xsd:string
 Subproperties: None

 Data, graphics and other objects generated by usage of the software.

 ### programmingLanguage
 Context IRI: schema:programmingLanguage
 Type: Not assigned
 Subproperties: name, version, URL

 The computer language that the software is implemented with.

 ### publisher
 Context IRI: schema:publisher
 Type: xsd:string
 Subproperties: None

 The institution, organization or other entity that makes a distributable version of the software publicly available.

 ### readme
 Context IRI: codemeta:readme
 Type: xsd:anyURI
 Subproperties: None

 A URL for the file that provides general information about the software.

 ### relatedLink
 Context IRI: codemeta:relatedLink
 Type: xsd:anyURI
 Subproperties: None

 A URL that provides additional information or resources related to the software.

 ### relatedPublications
 Context IRI: codemeta:relatedPublications
 Type: xsd:string
 Subproperties: None

 Publications related to the software.

 ### relationship
 Context IRI: codemeta:relationship
 Type: xsd:string
 Subproperties: None

 Relationship of the software to other related resources

 ### role
 Context IRI: codemeta:relationship
 Type: @id
 Subproperties: roleCode

 ### roleCode
 Context IRI: codemeta:roldCode
 Type: xsd:string
 Subproperties: None

 Example: